ramanurag29/MAC-UNIT/README.md

   <b>Terminal View</b>
 </p>

+The **runs, dump_vcd, mac_sim** will be created automatically for simulation and gtkwave analysis.

-Step 8 : Do the simulation part , continuing to work in src directory :
+Step 8 : Do the simulation part , continuing to work in src directory and type these two commands in terminal. :

 **iverilog -o mac_sim acc.v cla.v multiplier.v mac.v mac_tb.v**